River-Coastal Science and Engineering, MS (Residential)

 All students must complete 30 graduate credit hours in order to obtain the degree.

-- M.S. students can transfer up to 12 credit hours from previous graduate-level coursework to the degree.
-The RCSE Graduate Advisor must approve all transfer credits.
+- External M.S. students can transfer up to 12 credit hours from previous graduate-level coursework to the degree.
+The RCSE Graduate Committee must approve all transfer credits.
+4+1 M.S. students must complete six credits toward both their undergraduate and graduate degrees during their fourth year.
+Remaining graduate coursework completed during the fourth year of undergraduate study, typically up to 6 additional credit hours, applies only to the graduate degree.

 - Students hoping to transfer graduate credits should prepare and submit the paperwork at the start of their second semester at Tulane.
 SSE will only transfer credits when the student has completed one semester (it is at that point that a Tulane transcript is available).